Converting FGDC CSDGM to ISO 19115 Automatically Jump to heading

 mapping_matrix:

 Implement this matrix using lxml.etree with a deterministic traversal order.
-Avoid recursive wildcard searches (//) as they introduce non-deterministic node selection and break batch processing consistency.
-The Python implementation below enforces strict path resolution and handles missing source nodes gracefully:
+Avoid recursive wildcard searches (//) as they introduce non-deterministic node selection and break batch processing consistency — the same determinism principle enforced across batch schema processing pipelines.
+The Python loader below enforces strict path resolution and handles missing source nodes gracefully:

 python